djones11/adsp/README.md

 5.  **Production image**:
     *   Minimise the footprint of the docker images when running as production images to reduce build time, attack vectors and download time

+---

+## 🧰 Tools & Technologies

+This project leverages a modern Python stack to ensure code quality, performance, and maintainability.

+### Core Frameworks
+*   **FastAPI**: A modern, high-performance web framework for building APIs with Python.
+Selected for its speed, automatic OpenAPI documentation, and native async support.
+*   **Celery**: An asynchronous task queue/job queue based on distributed message passing.
+Used here to handle long-running data ingestion tasks in the background without blocking the web server.
+*   **SQLAlchemy (Async)**: The Python SQL toolkit and Object Relational Mapper.
+Uses the async extension to interact with PostgreSQL non-blockingly.

+### Data Processing
+*   **Pandas**: A powerful data analysis and manipulation library.
+Used for vectorized processing of API data, which is significantly faster than iterating through Python dictionaries.
+*   **Pandera**: A statistical data validation library for Pandas.
+It enforces schema validation on DataFrames before they are inserted into the database, ensuring data quality.

+### Quality & Testing
+*   **Pytest**: The testing framework used for unit and integration tests.
+*   **Pytest-xdist**: A plugin for pytest that allows tests to run in parallel across multiple CPUs.
+This significantly reduces the time required to run the test suite.
+*   **Ruff**: An extremely fast Python linter and code formatter, written in Rust.
+It replaces multiple tools (Flake8, Black, isort) to enforce coding standards and style.
+*   **MyPy**: A static type checker for Python.
+It helps catch type-related bugs before runtime by enforcing type hints throughout the codebase.
+*   **Bandit**: A tool designed to find common security issues in Python code.
+It scans the codebase for vulnerabilities like hardcoded passwords, weak cryptography, or unsafe file operations.

+### Infrastructure & DevOps
+*   **Alembic**: A lightweight database migration tool for usage with SQLAlchemy.
+It manages database schema changes (version control for your database).
+*   **Invoke**: A Python task execution tool.
+Used to create a `tasks.py` file that simplifies common development commands (like `make` but in Python).
+*   **Docker & Docker Compose**: Used to containerize the application and orchestrate the multi-service environment (Web, Worker, DB, Redis, RabbitMQ) for consistent development and deployment.